tcuwp/http_accept_language/README.md

 # HttpAcceptLanguage

 A gem which helps you detect the users preferred language, as sent by the "Accept-Language" HTTP header.

-The algorithm is based on [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html), with one exception: when a user requests "en-US" and "en" is an available language, "en" is deemed compatible with "en-US".
+The algorithm is based on [RFC 2616], with one exception: when a user requests `en-US` and `en` is an available language, `en` is deemed compatible with `en-US`.
 The RFC specifies that the requested language must either exactly match the available language or must exactly match a prefix of the available language.
-This means that when the user requests "en" and "en-US" is available, "en-US" would be compatible, but not the other way around.
+This means that when the user requests `en` and `en-US` is available, `en-US` would be compatible, but not the other way around.
 This is usually not what you're looking for.

 Since version 2.0, this gem is Rack middleware.